vitorncordeiro/DragonsInquiry/README.md

 * **Debugging and Problem Solving:** Encountered and resolved various coding challenges, honing problem-solving skills.
 * **Git Problem Solving:**
 Various versioning and git usage issues faced.

+* **Understanding how Java works behind the scenes: ** In the dist package, I made the executable file available, with the .jar, a .bat to execute the code and the JRE to run the game.

 ## 🚀 Getting Started